-hairstyle trends 25 Hairstyles for Hiding Greasy HairJanuary 19, 2022
+hairstyle trends 25 Hairstyles for Greasy Hair That Will Hide Oily Roots

 The possibilities for concealing your oily hair are vast, and for anyone looking for a quick and stylish fix, we’re rounding up everything from chic updos to half-up styles.
-Below, here are the 25 best hairstyles for greasy hair that will help disguise your soiled strands perfectly.
+Below, the 25 best hairstyles for greasy hair that will help disguise your soiled strands perfectly.

 The sleek side bun is another hairstyle that can do your greasy mane justice.
 We also love that it’s different from the everyday bun style you’ve grown accustomed to thanks to its asymmetrical vibe.
 All you need is a touch of hair gel, and it will be difficult to tell that you’re working with unwashed hair.

-Simply add a bit of hair gel, like the L’Oréal Paris Studio Line Clean Gel to your roots.
+Simply add hair gel, like the L’Oréal Paris Studio Line Clean Gel to your roots.
 Brush your hair towards both sides of your head.
 Secure your strands with a side ponytail and twist the length to create a bun.
 Feel free to add a few pins into the mix to achieve the ultimate sleek style.

 If you’re like us, then you’re always looking for ways to spice up your beauty look.
 There are a variety of bun styles out there, and space buns continue to reign supreme.
 It’s a playful and carefree option that masks your greasy tresses without any fuss.

 Meet the brun: It’s a hairstyle that combines a braid with a classic bun.
 This ‘do will come to the rescue for anyone looking to rock an intricate-looking style with minimal work.
-Visit our article, Braid Meets Bun: How to Get a Brun Hairstyle, to discover more about this head-turning look.

 Once you’ve mastered your double Dutch braids, try the double Dutch low bun.
 This style — which happens to do a fantastic job at concealing greasy hair — pairs a beautiful woven pattern with an edgy updo for a statement-making finish.

 Once your Dutch braids are in place, add a dime-size amount of the L’Oréal Paris Elvive Dream Lengths Frizz Killer Leave-In Serum to the length of your hair to make the strands smooth.
 Then, combine the ends of both braids together and twist them into a bun.
-Secure flyaways and loose strands with bobby pins, and you're good to go.
+Secure flyaways and loose strands with bobby pins, and your look is complete.

 A fishtail ponytail is another option that can add some pizzazz to your strands.
 Consider it as having the best of both worlds: a chic fishtail pattern married to a functional classic ‘do.
 The style may seem like a difficult one to master, but it’s actually pretty easy to DIY.